NiclO1337/pp1-strawberry-lovers/testing.md

 ### Lighthouse testing

-Used lighthouse to test performance, accessibility, best practices and search engine optimization of the website.
+Used lighthouse to test performance, accessibility, best practices, and search engine optimization of the website.
 Each page was tested individually and had various scores.

 #### Main page